tale-toul/OCP4baremetalIPI/README.md

             --noautoconsole --console pty,target_type=virtio
 ```

-Resize the VM disk, do this before starting the VM:
+Resize the VM disk to match the size specified in the previous command.
+Do this before starting the VM:
 ```
 # qemu-img resize /var/lib/libvirt/images/provision.qcow2 120G
 ```